miguno/puppet-statsd/README.md

 ```

 * See [params.pp](manifests/params.pp) for default settings such as the default UDP port of statsd.
-* You can use the `$config_variables` hash to add further settings dynamically to the configuration file of statsd.
+* You can use the `$config_variables` class parameter (which is a hash) to add further statsd settings
-  See [localConfig.js.erb](templates/localConfig.js.erb) for implementation details.
+  dynamically to localConfig.js.
+See [localConfig.js.erb](templates/localConfig.js.erb) for implementation
+  details.

 <a name="requirements"></a>